Quick Links

 That is why it is important to have the ability to review the document and edit it before approving it.

-It is very beneficial for finance teams to review the items, fix the chart of accounts, and then approve the requisition.
+It is beneficial for finance teams to review the items, fix the chart of accounts, and then approve the requisition.

 Approval_review